MLI-lab/noisy_dna_data_storage/README.md

 	cd simulate
  	make texttodna

  <p align= "justify">For multiple sequence alignment, I used MUSCLE command line.
 Please download the proper version of the software from http://www.drive5.com/muscle/downloads.htm and put it in the main directory (the 64-bit Linux version is already included in the "include" folder of this repository).
-LSH_clustering.ipynb is written for linux, so if you are using another operating system, after downloading the proper version of MUSCLE software and putting it in the main directory, you need to change "muscle_exe" in the "multiple_alignment_muscle" function (cell #12 in LSH_clustering.ipynb) to the name of the file you dowloaded. </p>
+LSH_clustering.ipynb is written for linux, so if you are using another operating system, after downloading the proper version of MUSCLE software and putting it in the main directory, you need to change "muscle_exe" in the "multiple_alignment_muscle" function to the name of the file you dowloaded. </p>

 ==============